 Some branches of Hindu philosophy propose that reality is nondual in nature.
 Such schools of thought—called advaita schools, from a Sanskrit word meaning “not two”—see the material world either as an aspect of ultimate reality (“Brahman”) or as a mere illusion.
 So how do we make sense of the appearance of variety in a metaphysics of oneness?
 Is there room for individual selves within advaita philosophy?
 What can be known?
 And what possible sources of knowledge are there in a nondual epistemology?
-Josh and Ray become one with Elisa Freschi from the University of Toronto, author of Duty, Language, and Exegesis in Prābhākara Mīmāṃsā.
+Josh and Ray unite with Elisa Freschi from the University of Toronto, author of Duty, Language, and Exegesis in Prābhākara Mīmāṃsā.

 What does it mean to say everything is one?
 Is separateness just an illusion?
 Josh explains how the oneness of being is conceptualized in Advaita Vedanta, a Hindu school of thought.
 Everything is pure consciousness, which in turn means that everything is actually just one thing.
 Ray considers the benefits this point of view might have, including increased compassion and decreased selfishness, but they also question why this perspective exists in the first place.